WarlightProgramming/cslbot/COMMANDS.md

 teams that were kicked out of the league (if you're using elimination ladder settings) will be counted against this.

+#### MAX ACTIVE TEAMS

-**MAX ACTIVE TEAMS**: The max number of active teams allowed to compete simultaneously.
+The max number of active teams allowed to compete simultaneously.

 *Sample Args*: "10", "20", "30"